PoignantWizard/cashlesscards/cashlesscards/docs/userguide.md

 Enter "./start.sh &" anytime you want to run the system, such as after a server update and reboot.

+If gunicorn has trouble connecting to port 8000, and you're certain that another service isn't using that port, enter "sudo fuser -k 8000/tcp" to clear it.
+Then try running the start script again.
+Otherwise, you could edit start.sh to change the port number it uses.

 ## Stripe card payments

 The system has stripe.js integrated to allow customers to top up their